iamme24cl/invoices-backend/README.md

 ```

 ## Technologies Used
-Ruby on Rails
+Ruby on Rails, PostgreSQL

 ## Usage
 * Clone this backend repository to your machine  https://github.com/iamme24cl/invoices-backend
 * Run `bundle` to install all gems listed in the gemfile
 * Run `rails db:create && db:migrate` to create and migrate the database (If you are on a windows machine, you will need to make sure your PostgreSQL server is running.
 You can easily manage this in the PGAdmin desktop application.)
 * Run `rails s` to run the server
-* On Your front-end folder run `npm install && npm start` to install all dependecies listed in the package.json file and start the server and run the application in the browser.
+* On the  [_frontend_](https://github.com/iamme24cl/invoices-frontend) folder run `npm install && npm start` to install all dependecies listed in the package.json file and start the server and run the application in the browser.

 ## Project Status
 Project is: _in progress_ .
 I intend to add more features to this application as I learn new skills.